McGrapefruit/pink-quanta/content/SPACE/Obsidian/Why I use Obsidian.md

   - Obsidian
   - PKM
 ---

-Here is why I use Obsidian and why you may also want to.
+### [[Obsidian]] Is my weapon of choice against the chaos in my life.

-### [[Obsidian]] became my weapon of choice against the chaos in my life.
+**Here is why I use Obsidian and why you may also want to.**

 For many years, I worked on different methods to structure Information for different usecases within different systems/softwares and collaborative situations.
 By myself or within a team.

 I used to take a lot of notes: Evernote, MS Word docs, MS Onenote, iCloud Notes, handwritten moleskines and notepads – you name it.
 At least 10 pieces of paper were flying all over my desk at all times, containing different information, small notes & scribbles.

 I found myself having multiple notebooks for different purposes - a process that was effective but also incredibly time-consuming and often frustrating.
 It worked, but it always drove me nuts, since i knew where the information was to be found, but was not always available to me right away.
-Combining different notes together was a physical act of rewriting stuff into another more general Notebook (compairable to a MOC)
+Combining different notes together was a physical act of rewriting stuff into another more general Notebook (compairable to a MOC[^1])

 In 2018 I switched to a single [BulletJournal](https://bulletjournal.com/blogs/faq) (analog moleskine book), which I used on a daily basis to structure work and private tasks, goals, events, Idea collections & so on.
-I created tons and tons of notes within different media between different devices.
+I still created tons and tons of notes within different media between different devices.

 #### Project-Management software I used before Obsidian